Year in Review: The Best of 2019

 This year the Museum of Fine Arts created a first of its kind exhibit: Gender Bending Fashion.
-We caught up with gender/cultural studies student, Matisse DuPont '19MA and Professor Jo Trigilio who both served as consultants on the interpretation team!
+We caught up with gender and cultural studies student, Matisse DuPont '19MA and Professor Jo Trigilio who both served as consultants on the interpretation team!
 They told us about the exhibit and their involvement with its development.

 Key quote: "I applaud the MFA for taking the time to provide an educational context for the exhibit...
 The glossary provides definitions of terms associated with gender variance and sexual orientation.
 The glossary, along with text, create an educational opportunity for the multitude of visitors who pass through the MFA every day, many of whom would not be exposed this information otherwise." — Jo Trigilio